-As at 31 December 2016 the Company had cash and near cash balances of £2.6m all of which is denominated in Sterling.
+As at 31 December 2017 the Company had cash and near cash balances of £32.9m all of which was denominated in Sterling.
+The cash and near cash balance was reduced by £10.3m following the issue and redemption of B shares in February 2018.
 The Company has a revolving credit facility with Lloyds Bank of £20m which is available until 31 May 2018.
+The Board and Manager keep the cash and commitment position of the Company under regular review.
+It is the Board's intention to extend the revolving credit facility by a further year but at a lower level of £10m.

-At 31 December 2016 the Company had undrawn commitments totalling £36.9m.
-These undrawn commitments are split between Dunedin managed funds of £33.5m and a further €4.0m (£3.4m) of undrawn commitments to the two remaining European funds.
-It is expected that approximately £20m of the total outstanding commitments will ultimately be drawn over the remaining life of the funds.
+At 31 December 2017 the Company had undrawn commitments totalling £44.3m.
+These undrawn commitments are split between Dunedin managed funds of £42.0m and a further €2.6m (£2.3m) of undrawn commitments to the European funds.
+It is expected that approximately £27m of the total outstanding commitments will ultimately be drawn over the remaining life of the funds.